Flisk/knarr/README.md

 config :shared,
   directories: ["uploads"]

+# Commands to run in various phases of the deployment process
 config :hooks,
   after_deploy: ["sudo systemctl restart your-app"]

 ```

 This example will invariably fall out-of-date.
 When in doubt, check